-Eurazeo SE is the only listed investment company to be included in five non-financial index families: Ethibel, Euronext Vigeo, MSCI ESG & Climate Indexes, Stoxx ESG Leaders Indices and FTSE4Good.
-In December 2022, Eurazeo SE was incorporated into the new Euronext CAC® SBT 1.5° non-financial index, which includes companies whose carbon reduction targets have been validated by the Science Based Targets initiative (SBTi).
-It requires a double commitment from companies to reduce their direct emissions from production processes by at least 50% by 2030 and to start reducing their indirect emissions, in line with the goals of the Paris Agreement.
+Eurazeo is the only listed investment group to be present in five non-financial index families: Ethibel, Euronext Vigeo, MSCI ESG & Climate Indexes, Stoxx ESG Leaders Indices and FTSE4Good.
+At the beginning of 2023, in recognition of its commitment to the Science Based Target initiative (SBTi), Eurazeo was integrated into the Euronext CAC® SBT 1.5°.
+This new non-financial index includes companies whose carbon reduction targets have been validated by the SBTi.
+It requires a dual commitment from companies to reduce their direct emissions from production processes by at least 50% by 2030 and to start reducing their indirect emissions, in line with the goals of the Paris Agreement.

-Integrated in top 5 families of non-financial indexes
+Presence in five families of non-financial indexes